Why mercenaries? | Locating mercenaries | Hiring mercenaries | Loyalty and morale | Using the mercenaries' tables |

 liberal, in that it would allow a character to

 simply keep rolling until he found the mercenary type he wanted.
-This would be the
+This

 case if there was not a strict limit on the